Weston, North Yorkshire

-Weston is a village and civil parish in the Harrogate district of North Yorkshire, England.
+Weston is a village and civil parish in the county of North Yorkshire, England.
 The village is 2 km north–west of Otley and near the River Wharfe which forms the boundary between North and West Yorkshire.
 The name is from Old English and means western enclosure, farmstead or village.

 The village is less than a mile north-east of Burley-in-Wharfedale across the River Wharfe, but there is no direct access across the river.
 Access to Weston village is by an unclassified road (Weston Lane) from Otley and from Askwith and Ilkley to the west.

 The village of Weston should not be confused with the nearby Weston Estate, a housing estate around Weston Lane between Weston and Newall, within Otley and West Yorkshire.

 The civil parish extends some 2.5 mi north of the village to the River Washburn.
 Much of the northern part of the parish is an estate including commercial premises and farmland, also known as the Weston Estate.
-To the south of the village Weston Hall is part of the Askwith Estate adjoining the north bank of the River Wharfe.
+To the south of the village, Weston Hall is part of the Askwith Estate adjoining the north bank of the River Wharfe.

-Weston was historically part of the West Riding of Yorkshire until 1974.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 History

-The church in the village is recorded in the Domesday book, although there is evidence of Christian worship before this time (most notably that of a 9th-century cross that was found in the graveyard).
+The church in the village is recorded in the Domesday Book, although there is evidence of Christian worship before this time (most notably that of a 9th-century cross that was found in the graveyard).
 The church is mostly Norman with some 17th and 19th century additions and was Grade I listed in 1966.
 The church bells were stolen in March 1990 and when they were eventually retrieved, expert analysis revealed them to be amongst the oldest bells in Britain, with one dating from at least the year 1200.
 Heritage Lottery Funding was successfully applied for and after careful restoration, the bells were re-hung in the church in October 2016.

 Farming has been the main occupation of the inhabitants of Weston for many centuries and the appealing rural nature of the area has been noted as part of the Nidderdale Area of Outstanding Natural Beauty, which was signified in 1994.

 Land at the eastern end of the village (known as Gallows Hill) which adjoins the Weston housing estate, was used during the Second World War and beyond until 1948 to house German Prisoners of War.
 Most of the site was destroyed to make way for the new housing estate.